-• Any changes to the assessment process made or planned.
+Any changes to the assessment process made or planned.

-We see the need to utilize a different set of more advanced questions for the second year students and will implement that next year, assuming we have a more standard assessment procedure.
+A curriculum retreat is planned for Summer 2021, including one topic of assessment.
+We see the need to utilize a different set of more advanced questions for the second year students and will implement that next year, assuming we have a more standard assessment procedure and pedagogical experience during a "standard," non-pandemic environment.